-- The Development section is intended for advanced users and contributors to the engine development, with information on compiling the engine, contributing to the editor, or developing C++ modules or editor plugins.
+The Development section is intended for advanced users and contributors to the engine development, with information on compiling the engine, contributing to the editor, or developing C++ modules or editor plugins.

-- The Community gives information related to contributing to the engine development and the life of its community, e.g. how to report bugs, help with the documentation, etc. It’s also the place for tutorials contributed by community members before they are properly reviewed and adapted to be integrated in the official list of the Tutorials section.
+- The Community section gives information related to contributing to engine development and the life of its community, e.g. how to report bugs, help with the documentation, etc. It also points to various community channels like IRC and Discord and contains a list of recommended third-party tutorials outside of this documentation.

 Have fun reading and making games with Godot Engine!